 What the research has shown is that, when you take anti-inflammatories to decrease pain and inflammation, you also inhibit the production of new cells.
 In studies done on rats, anti-inflammatory drugs caused mal-union of fractures in 30% of the animals and this rate increased with higher doses.
 This is also supported by prospective research on humans.

-The research has also shown that these drugs negatively affect the healing of injuries of the enthesis (the area where tendons attach onto bones) as well as muscle strains.
+The research has also shown that these drugs negatively affect the healing of injuries in the area where tendons attach onto bones (like insertional Achilles tendonitis) as well as muscle strains.

 Pain is not a bad thing

 Yes, nobody likes pain but pain can act as a good safeguard when you’re recovering from an injury.
 If you take medication that numbs all the pain, you’re more likely to overdo things and make your injury worse.

 That said, excessive pain is also not good.
 If your pain is of such a level that it is interfering with your sleep or just making your life miserable, speak to your doctor to find out what medication you can use.
 Anti-inflammatories are not the only option available.

 If your rehab exercises are causing a spike in pain, it may mean that they aren’t right for you.
 The Exakt Health app uses your feedback about pain and effort levels to adjust the intensity of your exercise plan.
 You can check what rehab plans are available in the app here.

 Exceptions to the rule

 In medicine you will find that there are always exceptions to the rules.
 There are certain conditions and circumstances that will require you to take anti-inflammatory medication and where it is the best thing that you can do.
 For instance, sometimes your body may cause excessive inflammation which can cause your injury to get worse.
 If this is the case, anti-inflammatory medication may be the right choice of treatment.
 You should consider discussing this with your doctor so that you understand your options.

 Here’s our story and why we started Exakt Health.